canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     (checkbox_venv) > python3 manage.py develop

-Now to run our test we can use the run sub-command, try the following:
+Now to run our test we can use the ``run`` sub-command.
+Try the following:

 .. code-block:: none